indiqusdocs/yntraa/docs/Subscribers/Compute/WindowsInstances/AboutWindowsInstances.md

 Instances are computing units that provide you with resources to run your applications/workloads.
 Windows Instances are virtual machines that run the images of Windows Operating Systems.

-Yntraa cloud console offers a highly usable and visual way of working with and operating Windows Instances using the cloud console.
+Yntraa cloud platform offers a highly usable and visual way of working with and operating Windows Instances using the cloud console.
 All Linux Instances available in your account can be accessed in the following way:

 1. Navigate to **Compute > Windows Instances**.
 2. All the Windows Instances for your account will be listed here with the following details: